acsone/wms/stock_release_channel_process_end_time/README.rst

 #.
 Set an end time
 #.
 Wake up the channel
 #.
 The assigned pickings have their scheduled date set at the next end time. (if enabled "Update Scheduled Date" config)

+Enable the use of the release channel's process end date as date deadline for released picking's moves:

+#.
+Go to Inventory > Configuration > Settings
+#.
+Enable "Propagate release channel's process end date as move date deadline"
+   on the definition of your delivery route.

 Known issues / Roadmap
 ======================